 Get friendly with your breasts!
 There is much confusion and fear about breasts.
 We equate them with nursing, pregnancy or cancer.

-How to massage your breasts:
+How to massage your breasts with oil

 1. When dry brushing, always use a natural bristle brush and on dry skin, before showering.
 Brush your breasts gently towards your armpit.

 4. Place your hand onto the top part of your breast and repeat this pumping action.
-Work your way around the outside, under, and then inner part of your breast, around the nipple, and back toward the armpit.
+Work your way around the outside, under, and then the inner part of your breast, around the nipple, and back toward the armpit.
 This sequence will drain lymphatic fluid away from your breasts toward your armpits.
-As an alternately, you can repeat this lymph moving sequence with gentle fingertip circles, similar to a breast self-exam.
+As an alternative, you can repeat this lymph moving sequence with gentle fingertip circles, similar to a breast self-exam for cancer detection.

 This massage can be done daily and remember to go bra-less as much as possible to help support proper lymphatic flow.

 At Oresta, we offer a variety of body oils so you can get breast massaging today.
 Try our Jao Goe Body Oil or our Eminence Apricot Body Oil to nourish and hydrate your skin while receiving all the benefits of breast massage.